 1. Papi Hills

 The beautiful hill station is all you ever need to relax your senses during a vacation.
 There is also a pinch of adventure for those who are seeking an adrenaline rush.
 The weather is pleasant for most of the year and there is greenery all around, making it one of the most sought out places in the city of Rajahmundry.
-While on a trek in the area, you will chance upon the gushing waterfalls, rustling of leaves and chirping of birds, taking you close to nature.
+While on a trek in the area, you will chance upon the gushing waterfalls, the steady rustling of leaves, and the chirping of birds, taking you close to nature.

 3. Kotilingeshwara Temple

 Known for the architecture that it exhibits, the temple is surrounded by bathing ghats.
 Legend has it that Ravana offered prayers to Lord Shiva in this temple.
 This is considered to be a holy site by pilgrims and the locals and thus a dip in the water here is considered sacred.